Table of Contents

 Bear markets can be caused by government intervention in the economy, changes in the tax rate or the federal funds rate, or drops in investor confidence (for any reason).
 In fact, there have been 33 bear markets since 1900, occurring every 3.6 years on average, so historians have plenty of examples to study.
 Here are some notable bear market examples:

-- 2020 COVID-19 crash: The COVID-19 pandemic caused businesses to shutter and battered industry around the world.
+The COVID-19 pandemic caused businesses to shutter and battered industry around the world.
 Because of the speed at which panic spread, the stock market fell into a bear market faster than any other time in history.

-- The 2008 bear market: The subprime mortgage lending crisis triggered the collapse of the housing bubble, which was financed with mortgage-backed securities.
+The subprime mortgage lending crisis triggered the collapse of the housing bubble, which was financed with mortgage-backed securities.
 The crisis led to bank failures, including the collapse of Lehman Brothers.
 Massive bailouts prevented the U.S. banking system from collapsing, but by its 2009 low, the S&P 500 had fallen by more than 50% from its previous high.
 The Dow didn’t reach its 2007 high again until March of 2013.

-- The dot-com crash of 2000-2002: Massive speculation in technology stocks in a climate of innovation (but also overvaluation) ended one of the greatest bull markets in U.S. history.
+Massive speculation in technology stocks in a climate of innovation (but also overvaluation) ended one of the greatest bull markets in U.S. history.
 The bear market began in January 2000, triggered the 2001 recession, and the economy was further impacted when the events of the September 11, 2001 terror attacks shut down stock exchanges.

-- The Great Depression: The Dow fell 90% from 381 in 1929 to 41.22 by July of 1932.
+The Dow fell 90% from 381 in 1929 to 41.22 by July of 1932.
 The depression was precipitated by the 1929 stock market crash, which was caused in part by investors buying stocks on margin (borrowing money from their broker and only putting a percentage down on a stock).
 The crash was the main event in a nearly three-year bear market that coincided with the Great Depression.
 Most historians and economists recognize the Great Depression as lasting from 1929 until 1939.

 Certain information contained in here has been obtained from third-party sources.
 While taken from sources believed to be reliable, Titan has not independently verified such information and makes no representations about the accuracy of the information or its appropriateness for a given situation.
 In addition, this content may include third-party advertisements; Titan has not reviewed such advertisements and does not endorse any advertising content contained therein.